 11. Recent College Graduate Business Cards

 With the school year just finishing up, there are plenty of new grads currently on the job market.
 If you don’t have much (or any) professional work experience, you’ll want to focus on your educational accomplishments.
 In your title, put the generic field you’re looking to get into, like “Sales” or “Engineering”.
-In your headline include your school name, the year you graduated, and your degree(s).
+In your headline, include your school name, the year you graduated, and your degree(s).
 Have an awesome GPA?
 Include that in there too!
 You’ll want to link to anything that shows your accomplishments—LinkedIn is a great place to start.
 You can also link to any projects you may have worked on during your undergraduate career.

 Job hunting can be time-consuming, stressful, and exhausting.
-Sometimes it can take a few weeks, others it can take months on end.
+Sometimes it can take a few weeks, for others it can take months on end.
 (Trust me, I know from experience!)
 As a former recruiter, my best piece of advice is to be prepared, professional, and always have evidence of your work, whether it’s designs, analytics, a product, or anything else you may have worked on.
 Being able to include some of these elements on your digital business card will help you stand out to any employer.

 Get started with HiHello